 - What happens if I miss a dose?

 - What should I avoid while using fentanyl transdermal?

 - What other drugs will affect fentanyl transdermal?

-The fentanyl skin patch is used to treat moderate to severe chronic pain.
-Fentanyl is not for treating mild or occasional pain or pain from surgery.
+Fentanyl is an opioid pain medicine that is used to treat moderate to severe chronic pain around the clock.
+Fentanyl transdermal is not for treating mild or occasional pain or pain from surgery.

 Fentanyl transdermal may also be used for purposes not listed in this medication guide.

-What are the possible side effects of a fentanyl transdermal skin patch?
+What are the possible side effects of fentanyl transdermal?